 “We’ve lost species, definitely,” he says.
 “We care for wildlife out at our place and we lost probably 85 percent of our local native animals—redneck wallabies, kangaroos, spotted quolls, koalas.
 I’ve watched them die from smoke inhalation.
 I’ve seen what the fire did to them: just burned them to ash.”

 There’s likely more destruction to come.
 Although rain showers have given some brief reprieve to bushfire-ravaged communities in southern NSW, it’s not enough to completely extinguish the dozens of blazes still burning around the state.
 And while many locals take consolation in the fact that all the fuel around their homes has already been incinerated, there are still huge swathes of dried out bushland that could easily catch alight if the wind blows the wrong way.

-“That's what people have been saying: they think it's going to come back and get what it hasn't burned yet,” Letitia says.
+“That's what the firies did say: they think it's going to come back and get what it hasn't burned yet,” Letitia says.
 “It couldn't really burn anything more here.
 But there are still quite a few fires.”

 Even as she speaks, a dirty blue shroud of smoke is gathering over the horizon.